mogoson/MGS.SerialPort/Assets/MGS-SerialPort/Readme.txt

     Manage the SerialPortController to control the serialport communicate.
 --------------------------------------------------------------------------
   [Config]
+    The default config file in the path "StreamingAssets\SerialPortConfig.json".

     ReadBufferSize should be try to set as a small value to reduce memory spending, example 512.